AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/search-for-wf-items-from-slack.md

    >[!NOTE]
    >
-   >Commands are case sensitive.&nbsp;The keyword is not case sensitive and it must be entered without brackets or quotation marks.\
+   >Commands are case sensitive.
+The keyword is not case sensitive and it must be entered without brackets or quotation marks.\
    >![slack_search_result_select_object_box.png](assets/slack-search-result-select-object-box-350x30.png)   >

 1. In the field that appears, select an object type from the following: